 The Office of Financial Aid, on a case-by-case basis, may use professional judgment for students with “special circumstances” that affect a family’s ability to pay for college.
-These special circumstances are not reflected in the information provided on the Free Application for Federal Student Aid (FAFSA) for the 2020-2021 academic year.
+These special circumstances are not reflected in the information provided on the Free Application for Federal Student Aid (FAFSA)

 Special Circumstance Policies differ from school to school.
 Meeting an acceptable special circumstance condition allows the Office of Financial Aid to collect and review all pertinent data needed for the appeal.
 Please be aware, an appeal request does not guarantee eligibility for additional aid.

 With respect to any special circumstance appeal, all decisions made by the Office of Financial Aid are final.
 There is no appeal process within the University or to the U.S. Department of Education.